Farmers, craftsmen, artists and entrepreneurs create authentic products and experiences

 That type of inspiration can be found on the downtown streets of Blue Ridge, too.
 Here, stores feature products and creations of local artists and entrepreneurs.
 One such shop is Canoe (624 A East Main Street, Blue Ridge, Georgia 30513; 706-258-2999) where the hand-crafted handbags and oil and acrylic paintings of owner Lynn Kemp are on display.
 Her paintings, she says, are inspired by the seasons, featuring colors of the North Georgia landscape.
 Mountain Mama’s Coffee (771 East Main Street, A, Blue Ridge, Georgia 30513) takes pride in its community-focused approach, which includes making all their own flavoring with locally sourced ingredients and serving baked goods from The Folk Collaborative’s bakery.

-Whether its painting, making tinctures or picking apples, the love locals have for their home and its resources is just one more asset that sets Blue Ridge apart from other destinations.
-And its that love that is ensuring the appreciation of those resources continues for generations to come.
+Whether it’s painting, making tinctures or picking apples, the love locals have for their home and its resources is just one more asset that sets Blue Ridge apart from other destinations.
+And it’s that love that is ensuring the appreciation of those resources continues for generations to come.
 That is no more evident than at Mercier Orchards, where the lifespan of an apple tree can be up to 45 years.

 When Joe Foster talked to participants in Mercier’s first U-Plant event this year, he clearly saw that connection being made, as families came out to participate.